dprog-philippe-docourt/django-qr-code/README.md

 ```

 ### QR Codes for Apps
-Aside from generating a QR code from a given text, you can also generate codes for specific application purposes, that a reader can interpret as an action to take: open a mail client to send an email to a given address, add a contact to your phone book, connect to a Wi-Fi, start a SMS, etc.
+Aside from generating a QR code from a given text, you can also generate codes for specific application purposes, that a reader can interpret as an action to take: open a mail client to send an email to a given address, add a contact to your phone book, connect to a Wi-Fi, start a SMS, etc.  See [this documentation](https://github.com/zxing/zxing/wiki/Barcode-Contents) about what a QR code can encode.

 Django QR Code proposes several utility tags to ease the generation of such codes, without having to build the appropriate text representation for each action you need.
 This remove the hassle of reading the specifications and handling all the required escaping for reserved chars.